MDJCL/MDJCL.github.io/README.md

-# The Website for MDJCL - the center for latin in Maryland
+# The Website for MDJCL - the center for Latin in Maryland

 #To Push Build Onto Github User Pages
 If git is not already initialized: